narengan/cis/how-to.md

 ## Purge Cache

 At any time you can purge your cache to make way for updates by entering the URL into the purge cache field.
-You can purge a single file or multiple files (upto 30 at once).
+You can purge a single file or multiple files (up to 30 at a time).

  ## Cache expiration